Tprice-90/TerrysBookStore/TerrysBookStore/README.md

 -Found issue with the Add product page where when selecting a Cover Type it would show a list of Categories instead...

 Date: 2021/12/03
 Time: 8:30PM - 8:44PM [14 minutes]
 -After looking through the code from github, solved the issue with Categories showing up in the Cover Type dropdown when I found that Categories was being called instead of Cover Type in the Product Upsert file.

+Time: 10:22PM - 11:10PM [48 Minutes]
+Create Product Not Working
+-When Creating a product I get the error:
+  DataTables warning: table id=tblData - Requested unknown parameter 'name' for row 0, column 0.
+						For more information about this error, please see http://datatables.net/tn/4 -All that appears in the table is the ISBN and the Author, however, in SQL Object Viewer it shows all information except for the ImgUrl....
+Delete Button also not functional.
+-Going through provided github code to compare and see errors I have in my code.
+-Noticed that in the provided code, the Product Upsert was altered to include an Image folder in the wwwroot folder.
+-Solved the issue, on the product.js load data tables function, the data categories needed to be updated to reflect the product properties.